Golub Capital logo

 Golub Capital offers a comprehensive suite of financing solutions tailored to sponsor-backed companies of varying sizes.
 Their product suite includes unitranche lending (where they were a pioneer), recurring revenue facilities for B2B software companies, broadly syndicated loans, senior credit facilities, capital markets solutions as lead arranger, and alternative/creative financing solutions throughout the capital structure.
 They also provide European lending with multi-currency capabilities and sponsor finance advisory services.
 Their recent transaction history demonstrates activity across consumer, retail, healthcare, software, technology, financial services, and diversified industries.

-The company distinguishes itself through deep industry expertise, a market-leading sponsor finance platform, award recognition (named Lender of the Decade and Senior Lender of the Year by Private Debt Investor), and demonstrated capacity to structure win-win partnerships.
+The company distinguishes itself through deep industry experience context, a market-leading sponsor finance platform, award recognition (named Lender of the Decade and Senior Lender of the Year by Private Debt Investor), and demonstrated capacity to structure have more listed context-win partnerships.
 They function as both a direct lender and syndication lead arranger, offering flexibility in deal structures.
 Their 30+ year track record with repeated sponsor partnerships and 55+ industry awards underscore their market position and operational reliability.

 However, Golub Capital is fundamentally an institutional private credit manager and sponsor finance lender—not a small business lender serving traditional entrepreneurs, startups, or non-sponsor-backed companies.
 This is a capital-intensive platform designed for large middle-market transactions, leveraged buyouts, and institutional investors.
 Minimum deal sizes, sponsor relationships, and institutional focus mean this is inaccessible to typical small business owners or companies without private equity backing.